-Upskilling employees ensures productivity.
-What's stopping leaders from making effective use of apprenticeship levy-funded online management courses?
+Upskilling ensures productivity.
+So what's stopping leaders from making effective use of levy-funded online courses?

-Kate Temple-Brown, client director at The Opportunity Group finds out why.
+Kate Temple-Brown, client director at The Opportunity Group, investigates.

 Why are firms not using their apprenticeship levy?